Scott Roth: Coaching career

 Roth began his coaching career at the University of Wisconsin–Platteville, where he served as an assistant coach during the 1995–96 season under Bo Ryan.

 Roth served six seasons in the NBA as an assistant coach with the Dallas Mavericks (1996–2000) and Vancouver/Memphis Grizzlies (2000–02), and four seasons as a scout and advisor for the Milwaukee Bucks.

 In January 2008, Roth resigned as scout of the Bucks and took over as head coach of the Bakersfield Jam in the NBA D-League for the rest of the 2007–08 season.
 He returned to the Jam for the 2008–09 season and guided the team to their first playoff appearance.
 After being sacked by the Jam, he coached the NBA D-League Select Team during the 2009 NBA Summer League.

 After a season as an assistant with the Golden State Warriors in 2009–10, Roth served as assistant with the Toronto Raptors between 2010 and 2013.

 In February 2014, Roth was hired by the Detroit Pistons to be assistant coach for the remainder of the 2013–14 season.

 On July 29, 2014, Roth was appointed head coach of Spanish club Baloncesto Sevilla.
 However, he was not granted a coaching license and therefore was not allowed to act as head coach during Liga ACB games.
 Roth ran practices and coached the team in its Eurocup games, where Spanish league rules did not apply.
 His assistant, Audie Norris, was officially coach of the team for Spanish league games.
 The team started 0–5 and the situation became untenable, which led to Roth's contract being terminated on January 22, 2015.

 After serving as a scout for the Minnesota Timberwolves in the 2016–17 NBA season, Roth served as the head coach of the Iowa Wolves in the NBA G League between 2017 and 2019.

 Between October 2019 and February 2021, Roth served as lead assistant coach of the Perth Wildcats in the Australian National Basketball League (NBL) under head coach Trevor Gleeson.
 He helped guide the Wildcats to the NBL championship in the 2019–20 season.

 Roth served as the inaugural head coach of the Tasmania JackJumpers in the 2021–22 NBL season, winning the NBL Coach of the Year and guiding the JackJumpers to the NBL Grand Final.
 In May 2022, Roth re-signed with the JackJumpers for three more seasons.
+In January 2024, he re-signed with the JackJumpers until the end of the 2026–27 season.
+He helped the team reach the 2024 NBL Grand Final series, where they defeated Melbourne United 3–2 to win the championship.